 Bridgeville is a somewhat small borough located in the state of Pennsylvania.
 With a population of 4,990 people and four constituent neighborhoods, Bridgeville is the 285th largest community in Pennsylvania.

-Bridgeville is a decidedly white-collar borough, with fully 85.66% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bridgeville is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bridgeville who work in office and administrative support (19.69%), sales jobs (12.88%), and food service (11.89%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Bridgeville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bridgeville is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Bridgeville who work in sales jobs (13.42%), office and administrative support (11.12%), and management occupations (9.20%).

 The people who call Bridgeville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bridgeville residents report their race to be White, followed by Asian.
-Important ancestries of people in Bridgeville include Italian, Irish, Polish, and English.
+The greatest number of Bridgeville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Bridgeville include German, Irish, Italian, Polish, and English.

 The most common language spoken in Bridgeville is English.
 Other important languages spoken here include Spanish and Japanese.